knmcguire/knmcguire.github.io/docs/index.md

 Hi , I'm Kimberly!
-I am an independent roboticist specializing in aerial robotics and embedded systems.
+I am an independent roboticist with a background in aerial robotics and embedded systems.
 With Dutch and American roots, I am currently based in Malmö, Sweden.
 I completed my PhD in swarm robotics in 2019 and worked with the Aerial Robot Crazyflie at Bitcraze until 2024.
 I am also an experienced speaker at conferences and podcasts, and have occasionally lectured.
-Presently, I am engaged in robotic simulation projects.
+Presently, I am engaged in a couple of robotic simulation projects.
   <br>
     <br>